Ask Away...

 Is there a residential staff member?

 Yes.
 The Assistant Director for Wheaton in Chicago lives in a private apartment in the building year-round.
 During the semester, the Assistant Director works to establish an environment conducive to student growth and fitting to an immersive, off-campus experience for mature students.
-Wheaton in Chicago also has a Graduate Assistant that lives on-site.
-Another faculty member, the Director of Wheaton in Chicago, lives nearby, as well.
+Wheaton in Chicago also has a Program Assistant that lives on-site.
+Another faculty member, the Director of Wheaton in Chicago, lives on site, as well.

 What about spiritual formation?

-There are several opportunities for spiritual formation during your Wheaton in Chicago semester.
-Students in the program complete the Civitas workbook with a small group led by and comprised of their peers, which is a vocational discernment program that functions much as a small group.
-Most students also get involved with a church in the area during the semester, and the Wheaton in Chicago group gathers weekly for food and worship and prayer at the WIC Community Dinners.
+There are several opportunities for spiritual formation during your Wheaton in Chicago semester, including during our weekly "Woodlawn Wednesday" field trips and programming.
+Most students also get involved with a church in the area during the semester, and the Wheaton in Chicago group gathers weekly for food and worship and prayer at WIC community dinners.

 What about church?